The Incredible Lightness of Being a Baby: Production

 This episode was originally going to air on April 7, 2019, but was put on hold after the show's producers decided to make a short film related to the episode involving Maggie and Hudson titled Playdate with Destiny.
 "I'm Just a Girl Who Can't Say D'oh" was broadcast in its place.
 The short film premiered on February 29, 2020, attached to advanced screenings of the Disney/Pixar release Onward with the episode serving as a sequel to it.
-"The Extremesons" couch gag was animated by Michał Socha and produced by Ron Diamond.